wgy1027/postFireSeverityAssessment/englishGrammar.md

 Revision 2: According to the selection of current publications, research in this area has been sparse.

 # Adjective
-A descriptive adjective will usual fit into one of the following categories:
+A descriptive adjective will usually fit into one of the following categories:
 | Category    |    Example                               |
 | ----------- | ---------------------------------------- |
 | Appearance  |   attractive, burly, clean, dusty        |